stardothosting/modsecurity-php-rule-parser/README.md

 #### `Parser::parseFile(string $path): array`

 - Reads and parses the given `.conf` file.
+- **Returns a nested array of rule groups**.
+Each group is an array of one or more rules (for chained rules, the group contains the main rule and its chained children).
 - Throws `\RuntimeException` on read error or parse exception.

 #### `Parser::parse(string $input, string $filename = '<string>'): array`

 - Parses a raw ruleset string.
-- Returns an array of rule definitions (each as an associative array matching the Python schema).
+- **Returns a nested array of rule groups** (see above).

 ---